fsspencer/magento2-codealist-base/README.md

-# magento2-codealist-base
-Magento 2 Codealist Base extension
+# Magento 2 - Codealist_Base
+Core extension for most part of the extensions created by Codealist.net.

+### Instructions
+1. Download this repository
+2. Place it inside app/code
+3. Run php bin/magento setup:upgrade

+That's it!